THE ARCHIVE STORY

 Visitors and clients are mesmerised by the quality and quantity of hand woven, heritage, conversational, florals, geometrics, mid-century, bark cloths, scenic, heraldic, jacquards, damasks, foliage, novelty, ornate, chinoisery, juvenile and baroque print from all over the world, that we house.
 From Japanese silks to the most beautiful of British florals, a treasure trove of historical and antique design inspiration.

-The archive was originally collected by Marlene Goldstein which was then housed in the fashion districts of New York for over 30 years.
-At this time, the antique swatches provided inspiration to New York top brands such as Ralph Lauren, Donna Karen and Victoria's Secret.
+The archive was originally collected by Marlene Goldstein which was then housed in the Garment District of Manhattan for over 30 years.
+At this time, the antique swatches provided inspiration to New York top brands such as Ralph Lauren, Donna Karen and Calvin Klein.
 In 1997, talented young designer Cheryl was fortunate enough to gain employment with Marlene at the archive.
 She worked setting up the New York design studio until she had to return back to England.

 'It was like a dream come true to be able to explore this beautiful and unique historical archive and set up this exciting new design studio.
 As a young designer I was so excited and inspired.
 I was like a child in a sweet shop!'
 Cheryl